9Studio-LLC/bean-tycoon-archive/README.md

-# bean-tycoon-archive
+# Bean Tycoon [Archive]
 Archive source-code for Bean Tycoon.

+Any commits will be ignored.
+If you want to mod the game, please fork this repo.